Jane Whitefield (novel series): Books

 In the first book, Vanishing Act, a man asks Jane to help him disappear, claiming that he was sent to her by an old client of hers, Harry Kemple.
 After setting him up with a new identity, Jane learns that Harry has been killed, as has Lew Feng, the gentleman from whom Jane obtains personal documents for her clients.
 Jane figures out that her new client is the killer.
 She must hunt him down and stop him to atone for the deaths of Harry and Lew.

 To protect a young boy in Dance for the Dead, Jane has to hunt down the person responsible for killing multiple people.
 Another client that Jane reluctantly accepts had stolen millions of dollars through fraud, but the client's expertise helps Jane identify the killer.

 In Shadow Woman, Jane has promised her newly-wed husband that she would give up being a guide.
 When a Las Vegas casino sends professional assassins after Jane and one of her clients, she must break her promise to Carey.

 Despite Carey's misgivings about Jane's occupation, in The Face-Changers he asks her to help his old teacher disappear because he is being framed for a murder.
 Meanwhile, a group of criminals have been taking advantage of Jane's retirement to pose as her and prey on those seeking Jane's help.

 In Blood Money, to protect a young girl in trouble, Jane gets involved with an accountant for the major Mafia families who has faked his own death.

 In Runner, Jane helps a young, pregnant woman whose abusive boyfriend has sent a team of criminals to find her.

 Poison Flowers is possibly the darkest novel in the series, as Jane is captured and tortured by villains from her past years of guiding runners.

 In A String of Beads, the eight clan mothers task Jane with finding and returning her childhood friend who disappeared after being accused of murder.

 In The Left-Handed Twin, while helping a woman who testified against her boyfriend in his trial for murder, Jane becomes the target of Russian mobsters.

+The Tree of Light and Flowers is the final book in the series.
+Jane must protect her husband and child as well as two new runners while dealing with Russian mobsters who are determined to capture her.